Aslı Bayram

-Aslı Bayram (born 1 April 1981) is a German actress and writer of Turkish descent.
-Since 2010, she is an Ambassador for Crime Prevention by the Justice Ministry Hessen, Germany.
+Aslı Bayram (born 1 April 1981) is a German actress, writer and beauty pageant titleholder.
+She is of Turkish descent.
+Since 2010, she is an Ambassador for Crime Prevention by the Justice Ministry Hessen.

 Life and career

 Bayram was born in Darmstadt, West Germany.
 In 1994, her father was shot dead by a Neo-Nazi and she was shot in the left arm.

 In 2005 Bayram won the Miss Germany contest and also participated in the Miss Universe 2005 contest in Bangkok.
-She has widely been regarded as being the first Miss Germany with Turkish roots;
+She has widely been regarded as being the first Miss Germany with Turkish roots.

 Bayram completed actors' training with Eric Morris, Los Angeles, and Anne Mertin, Vienna.

 The first international film she starred in was Jump! with Patrick Swayze.
 Ensuing, she appeared in a very prominent role in the black comedy "Short Cut to Hollywood", shot in the US and presented at the 2009 Berlinale.

 In October 2007, Aslı Bayram performed for the first time professionally on stage and to critical acclaim in the solo theater performance Anne Frank: The Diary at the Théatre de la Ville D’Esch in Luxembourg.
 An invitation at the Theatre Festival of German language in Prague followed, and afterwards the German premiere in Frankfurt/Main.
 Buddy Elias, Anne Frank's cousin, complimented Aslı Bayram on this project.

 In 2008/2009 she toured with the English language version in Canada and the USA.
 She finished the project on occasion of the commemoration of Anne Frank's 80th birthday with three performances at the Museum of Tolerance in Los Angeles, Hollywood.
 The Times described her performance in Anne Frank: The Diary as "...emerging as one of Germany's most convincing and subtle actresses".

 In 2009 she also authored the book Grenzgängerin - Leben zwischen den Welten (Border Crosser.
 Life between Worlds), published 2009 by Random House.

 In 2009, she participated in the Swiss production 180° and the Bosnian film Sevdah za Karima (English title: Sevdah for Karim).
 For both roles there she required no lip-synchronization necessary.
 Aslı Bayram performed in both the national languages, Swiss German and Bosnian.
 Both films were successful on the festival circuit screening at festivals Internationally: Zurich, Sarajevo, Pec', Antalya, Goteborg, Rotterdam and Berlin.